NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 nuget spec <assembly-name>.dll
 ```

+Using this form of the command replaces a few placeholders in the manifest with specific values from the assembly.
+For example, the `<id>` property is set to the assembly name, and `<version>` is set to the assembly version.
+Other properties in the manifest, however, don't have matching values in the assembly and thus still contain placeholders.

 ### From a Visual Studio project

 Using `nuget spec` in a folder containing a project file creates a `.nuspec` using that project information: